 As I’ve mentioned before, walking poles will be your best “supporter” when hiking through steep slopes or any painful area.
 It will give you extra lateral stability and reduce the effort to grip on the surface and move faster.

 Also, it can protect your “poor” knees by easing the stress on your joints, particularly waking up or downhill.
 This is greatly beneficial if you are struggling with osteoarthritis, obesity, Parkinson’s disease, or multiple sclerosis.

-On the other hand, if you hike in flat and flowing terrain, it can be an exercise for you from the trip; I mean I burn more calories by workout for the upper body and leg simultaneously.
+On the other hand, if you hike in flat and flowing terrain, it can be an exercise for you from the trip; I mean I burn more calories by workout for the upper body and legs simultaneously.

 A measurable tool

 Hiking poles can be valued to measure the depth of mud and water.
-Plus, it can also help you stabilize and stay balance against the flow of water, which is an excellent tool for stream crossings.
+Plus, it can also help you stabilize and stay balanced against the flow of water, which is an excellent tool for stream crossings.